What information is needed to make a claim?

 Some of the things you’ll likely need to send your insurer to kickstart a claim for third-party property damage include:

-- Beyond repair: If the item is unsalvageable, we’ll need evidence showing as such — this can be an email from a repair shop advising that the cost of repair is higher than the cost of a like-for-like replacement or a quote showing the cost of repair to restore the items to their original condition
+• Beyond repair: If the item is unsalvageable, we’ll need evidence showing this.
+This can be an email from a repair shop telling you that the cost of repair is higher than the cost of a like-for-like replacement or a quote showing the cost of repair to restore the items to their original condition

-- Damage to an item: If the damage is to an item — like a phone or clothing — we’ll ask for confirmation of the make, model or brand of the item or items damaged
+• Damage to an item: If the damage is to an item — like a phone or clothing — we’ll ask you to tell us the make, model or brand of the item or items damaged

-- Damage to property: If the damage is to a third party’s home or property, we’ll need two quotes from builders confirming the cost to reinstate or repair their home — assuming you’ve been unable to repair the damage or the customer has been unwilling for you to repair the damage
+• Damage to property: If the damage is to a third party’s home or property, we’ll need two quotes from separate builders confirming the cost to reinstate or repair their home.
+That's assuming you’ve not been able to repair the damage yourself, or the customer has been unwilling for you to repair the damage

 You never want to see an employee or member of the public get injured because of the work you do.
-But, if an accident occurs, it’s important to know what steps you should take to support the injured person and keep on the right side of regulation — learn how in our guide to workplace accidents.
+But, if an accident occurs, it’s important to know what steps you should take to support the injured person and keep on the right side of the law.
+Learn how in our guide to workplace accidents.

 To claim for third-party injuries, you’ll need to have a valid public liability policy in place, and for employee injuries, you’ll need a valid employers’ liability policy.